sixeyed/docker-windows-workshop/part-5.md

-# Part 5 - The Outer Loop - Containerized CI with Docker
+# Part 5 - Containerized CI (and CD) with Docker

+It's very simple to configure a full CI system using Docker - where the source control, automation server and build agents all run in containers.

 ## Steps